microsoft/vscode-cpptools/Extension/readme.developer.md

 <hr>

-## Use of an isolated `vscode` environment
+## Use of an isolated VSCode environment
-The scripts for this repository now support running vscode and the extension in a completely isolated environment (separate install of vscode, private extensions and user folders, etc).
+The scripts for this repository now support running VSCode and the extension in a completely isolated environment (separate install of VSCode, private extensions and user folders, etc).

-The scripts that install `vscode` place it in a `$ENV:TMP/.vscode-test/<UID>` folder where `<UID>` is a has calculated from the extension folder (this permits multiple checkouts of the source repository and each gets it's own isolated environment).
+The scripts that install VSCode place it in a `$ENV:TMP/.vscode-test/<UID>` folder where `<UID>` is a has calculated from the extension folder (this permits multiple checkouts of the source repository and each gets it's own isolated environment).

 The [`test scripts`](#yarn-test) will automatically install and use this isolated environment.

-You can invoke vscode from the command line using the [`yarn code`](#yarn-code) script.
+You can invoke VSCode from the command line using the [`yarn code`](#yarn-code) script.

 If you want to remove the isolate environment use the `yarn code reset` or `yarn test reset` scripts to delete the folders and remove all of the configuration files.
 Next time you use the `yarn test` or `yarn code` commands, it will reinstall a fresh isolated environment.

-The Isolated environment has the theme automatically set to blue so that it is visually distinct from your normal vscode environment.
+The Isolated environment has the theme automatically set to blue so that it is visually distinct from your normal VSCode environment.

 > #### Note
-> When debugging the scenario tests from VSCode, it has to use the same vscode binary
+> When debugging the scenario tests from VSCode, it has to use the same VSCode binary
 > as the debugger instance, so the isolated environment can't be used.

 ## Testing